Octoberfest7/JumpSession_BOF/README.md

 # JumpSession_BOF
 This is a Beacon Object File allowing creation of Beacons in different sessions.
+Must be Elevated.

 ![](JumpSession.gif)